monikachn/howoldru-messiah-cc/README.md

 # howoldru-messiah-cc

 This is a maven based project.

-To build use > mvn clean install
+To build and run tests use > mvn clean install
+For Testcases > Please look for feature file /src/test/java/resources/featurefile/register.feature